Dear prospective student:

 26. Am I required to take all of my Pharmacy pre-requisite courses in one year at college or university?

-No. Many students take one, two and three years, even completing a degree, before they apply to Pharmacy.
-What we want to see is that all the required courses are completed and that, if you choose to do the courses in one or two years, you then maintain a full-time course load of, preferably, *30 credits or 5 courses per term.
+No. Many students take more time to achieve the minimum number of credits and prerequisites, many even completing a degree, before they apply to Pharmacy.
+What we want to see is that all the required courses are completed and that, if you choose to meet the requirements in more than the minimum tome period, that you maintain a full-time course load of, preferably, *30 credits or 5 courses in 2 consecutive terms, at least for one of those years.